Plantar warts

 Most plantar warts don't need treatment.
 But if your plantar warts cause pain or if they spread, your doctor may suggest that you use an over-the-counter treatment or prescribe a stronger medicine.
 Your doctor may also remove your warts through surgery or by freezing them.

-How can you care for plantar warts in children?
+How can you care for plantar warts?

 • Use salicylic acid or duct tape as your doctor directs.
 You put the medicine or the tape on a wart for a while and then file down the dead skin on the wart.
 You use the salicylic acid treatment for 2 to 3 months or the tape for 1 to 2 months.

 • Pad the wart with doughnut-shaped felt or a moleskin patch.
 You can buy these at a drugstore.
 Put the pad around the plantar wart so that it relieves pressure on the wart.
-You also can place pads or cushions in your child's shoes to make walking more comfortable.
+You also can place pads or cushions in your shoes to make walking more comfortable.

-• Do not give a child two or more pain medicines at the same time unless the doctor told you to.
+• Do not take two or more pain medicines at the same time unless the doctor told you to.
 Many pain medicines have acetaminophen, which is Tylenol.
 Too much acetaminophen (Tylenol) can be harmful.

-Plantar warts in children: When to call
+Plantar warts in teens: When to call

 Call your doctor now or seek immediate medical care if:

-• Your child has signs of infection, such as:
+• You have signs of infection, such as:

 • Increased pain, swelling, warmth, or redness.